 The CS Hub investigators and associated groups have been carefully selected for their track record in innovation and impact, complementary technical capability and the individual skill sets that can combine to create new solutions to the identified major scientific challenges in manufacturing.

-Peter Smowton (Cardiff University) is Director of the EPSRC Future Compound Semiconductor Manufacturing Hub, is one of four Directors of the Institute for Compound Semiconductors (currently Managing Director) and is the Director of Research in the School of Physics and Astronomy.
+Peter Smowton (Cardiff University) is Director of the EPSRC Future Compound Semiconductor Manufacturing Hub, is one of four Directors of the Institute for Compound Semiconductors (currently Managing Director).
 He is well connected internationally having had program and general chair roles in the sector leading CLEO and ISLC conferences and as a leading member of the IEEE Photonics Society.
 His expertise is in compound semiconductor materials, device design, characterisation and integration.
 He works closely with companies such as IQE, Oclaro and Renishaw and in 2017 won the Insider Individual Impact Business and Education Partnership Award .

 Paul Tasker (Cardiff University) leads the university EPSRC “Integration of RF Circuits with High Speed GaN Switching on Silicon Substrates” and the EPSRC “High Performance Buffers for RF GaN Electronics” grants, both of direct relevance to the hub.
 His expertise is in high frequency design, fabrication and characterisation including development of a MMIC technology platform.
 He works closely with industry (e.g. Nokia, Cree, MAcom, Selex, QinetiQ), has 4 patents on non-linear RF measurement and co-founded spin out company Mesuro Ltd (revenue > £2.5M and acquired by Focus Microwaves in 2015).